raftastrock/configs/compSci/recursion.md

 > !4 = 4 * 3 * 2 * 1

-* Factorials are defined recursively by **multipling itself** by the previous number until you get to 1
+* Factorials are defined recursively by **multiplying itself** by the previous number until you get to 1

 ```js
 function factorial(n) {